 Baking cookies for special occasions is a joy and whether you are a beginner or well-practiced, you’ll find that decorated cookies share happiness with others.
-If you are a sports fan like me, you’ll enjoy making these hole in one golf cookies, baseball cookies, football cookies, bowling cookies, simple golf ball cookies, or basketball cookies!

 If you are a golf fan, you’ll know that the Masters tournament is an annual spring event held each April.
 It is hosted at Augusta National in Augusta, Georgia.
 The top male golfers from around the world gather to compete at this famed location.
 The winner gets the green jacket, as well as a trophy and a large monetary prize.

-On the same weekend the final round of the highly competitive youth golf event, Drive, Chip and Putt is hosted on Sunday morning and televised nationally.
+Most years, on the same weekend the final round of the highly competitive youth golf event, Drive, Chip and Putt is hosted on Sunday morning and televised nationally.
 Drive, Chip and Putt is growing in popularity each year.
 It is a golf skills competition where golfers do their best at– you guessed it– driving, chipping, and putting!
 Kids progress through local, sub-regional and regional events and only a select few make it to the National finals at Augusta.

 Birthdays are another occasion that call for golf cookies.
 A Masters themed party can honor any aged golf fan!
 I made these cookies to honor my dad’s birthday so you can see there are plenty of reasons to bake these sugar cookies.

 - Make sugar cookie dough and cut out shapes that look like the United States.